-In subject didactics, the concept actualization refers, among other things, to subject matter contents as well as to teaching and learning activities that are carried out in light of a teaching aim.
-To reintroduce the subject matter contents, e.g., by a pictorial representation or by the purposeful execution of specific actions refers to their actualization.
-The different ways these activities can be engaged in once again point to changes in the lesson modalities during the course of the lesson.
+In subject didactics, the concept actualization refers, among other things, to subject matter contents as well as to teaching and learning activities that are carried out in terms of a teaching aim.
+To reintroduce the subject matter contents, e.g., by a pictorial representation or by the purposeful execution of specific actions are referred to as their actualization.
+The different ways these activities can be engaged in once again point to changes in the lesson modalities during the lesson.

-To meaningfully design a lesson, the teacher has to be aware of the diverse possible teaching (instructing and learning) activities that he can use.
+To meaningfully design a lesson, the teacher must be aware of the diverse possible teaching (instructing and learning) activities that he/she can use.
 Thus, some modes of instructing classified according to the didactic ground forms (Van der Stoep, 1969) follow.
 [This is not a complete classification; e.g., see Van der Stoep and Van Dyk, 1977].